Suga's net worth: All about the BTS star's luxurious assets and brand deals

 Real estate investments are never a bad idea and BTS members know how to do it best.
 Suga purchased a luxurious apartment in one of the wealthiest areas in Seoul, South Korea – the UN Village.
 Home to the South Korean elite, the gated community in Hannam-dong is also home to EXO’s BaekHyun, Kang Daniel, Shin Min-a and more.
 Owing to its uber-luxe infrastructure, the area is popularly called ‘Seoul’s Beverly Hills’.

-According to a report in South China Morning Post (via The JoongAng), Suga splurged a hefty amount of USD 3 million on the apartment in 2019.
+According to a report in South China Morning Post (via The JoongAng), Suga splurged a hefty amount of USD 3 million (INR 24 crore approx.) on the apartment in 2019.
 Spread across 244.19 square metres, the property sits next to Han River and near Namsan Mountain and gives splendid panoramic views of the area.

 Suga’s car collection

 Reportedly, Suga isn’t a fan of owning a fleet of cars, considering he’s always on the go owing to his work commitments.
 Multiple sources mentioned that Suga owns just one car, the Hyundai Palisade Calligraphy SUV.
-The 2021 model is priced at USD 47,000.
+The 2021 model is priced at USD 47,000 (INR 38 lakh approx.).
 Its metallic black exterior coupled with chrome detailing and high-class interiors make it a good run for money.

 The BTS member’s penchant for luxury fashion pieces